MaximilianStammnitz/Indelwald/README.md

 ## Citation

-If you can make good use of these functions in your work, I would be grateful for your citation of our associated preprint: **The evolution of two transmissible cancers in Tasmanian devils ([Stammnitz _et al._ 2023, Science 380:6642](https://doi.org/10.1126/science.abq6453))**
+If you can make good use of these functions in your work, I would be grateful for your citation of our associated article: **The evolution of two transmissible cancers in Tasmanian devils ([Stammnitz _et al._ 2023, Science 380:6642](https://doi.org/10.1126/science.abq6453))**